Why African chefs think you should eat Rolex

 African cuisines, however, have been slow to catch on globally.

-In Uganda, for example, a dish called "the Rolex" -- a rolled chapatti containing a fried egg and vegetables -- is wildly popular, but little known outside the country.
+In Uganda, for example, a dish called "the Rolex" -- a rolled chapati containing a fried egg and vegetables -- is wildly popular, but little known outside the country.

 "Rolex was started by a few university kids," says Jon Blanc, the director of Ugandan tour company Kabiza Wilderness Safaris.